EventStore/documentation/docs/getting-started/concepts/README.md

 </div>

-It is append-only.
-New events are added exclusively to the end of the log—never at the start or in the middle.

 Internally, the event log consists of a series of data files that store events in the exact order in which they were appended.

 ## Event Stream